 Casting: Vishwak Sen, Sai Sushanth, Abhinav Gomatam, Venkatesh Kakumanu, Anisha Ambrose, Simran Chowdary, and Others

 The Ee Nagaraniki Emaindi movie is about four software engineers, who quit their jobs to pursue their dream of making a feature film.
 What sort of problems these ambitious friends face in the process?
 Who supports them to fulfill their dreams?
 Answers to these questions form the crux of the story.

 Ee Nagaraniki Emaindi Cast Performances:

-Verdict: Overall ‘ EeNagaranikiEmaindi ‘ is an unconventional, slow-paced, subtle comedy film which revolves around four childhood friends.
-The Director Tharun Bhascker’s fresh approach in making, dialogues, all 4 lead actors’ performance are positive points.
-Ultra-slow paced meaningless scenes here and there, lack of good songs, redundant drunken scenes may limit the box-office performance.
-While trying to be different, this film ends up little short of high expectations and may appeal for urbane youth.
+Verdict: Overall ‘ EeNagaranikiEmaindi ‘ is an unconventional, slow-paced, subtle comedy film that revolves around four childhood friends.
+Director Tharun Bhascker’s fresh approach in making, dialogues, all 4 lead actors’ performance are positive points.
+Ultra-slow-paced meaningless scenes here and there, lack of good songs, redundant drunken scenes may limit the box-office performance.
+While trying to be different, this film ends up a little short of high expectations and may appeal to urbane youth.